 What to do with refrigerated food during a power outage

-So how long will the food stay cold and bacteria-free in the refrigerator during an outage?
+So how long will the food stay cold and bacteria-free in the refrigerator during a power outage?

 Food kept in an unopened refrigerator is unlikely to spoil within four hours, according to the United States Department of Agriculture.
 Food stored in an unopened freezer will remain safe to eat for 48 hours.